kim3er/motioneyewiki/Installation.md

 The `motion` daemon itself is optional, but needed in most cases.
 Install it (along with `ffmpeg` and `v4l-utils`) unless you configure a machine that will only act as a hub for other motionEye-based cameras.

-There are three major variants of motion:

-* The stable version (3.2.12 at the time of writing) is included with most distros, but is highly outdated and lacks features like RTSP camera support.
-The source code can be downloaded from [here](http://www.lavrsen.dk/foswiki/bin/view/Motion/DownloadFiles).
-It's important to note that this version uses an older configuration file format, incompatible with newer ones (supported by motionEye, nevertheless).

-* The 3.4 version (yet to be released, at the time of writing), the recommended one, can be found here: https://github.com/Motion-Project/motion.

-* Mr-Dave's development version can be checked out [here](https://github.com/Mr-DaveDev/motion).

-Read the [[Compiling Motion|Compiling-Motion]] page if you want to manually compile any of these versions.

 ### Install Instructions ###

 motionEye releases are uploaded to [PyPI](https://pypi.python.org/pypi/motioneye/), so you can use the `pip` command to install it as well as (some of) its dependencies.
 Following are detailed instructions for some common distributions.